IronPeak/TicTacToe/Reports/AdministratorManual.md

 The team uses test driven development, which helps members visualize the complete workflow from start to finish.

-We strive for continuious delivery to give the user the best experience available at each time.
-We also want to minimize the risk of releasing a new version, therefore we release quite frequently.
+The team strives for continuous delivery to make sure that the user has access to the most up to date version possible.
+We also want to minimize the risks involved when deploying a new version.